-Due to the COVID-19 pandemic, in-person trainings were not available for the majority of 2020, therefore access to culturally responsive education, training and workforce development was expanded to include webinars, videos, on-line trainings and conferences, and book club discussion groups.
-This expansion facilitated the creation of a CLAS Education Plan Policy which was implemented on 12/7/2020.
+Access to culturally responsive education, training and workforce development have continued to include webinars, videos, on-line trainings and conferences, and book club discussion groups.
+This expansion facilitated the creation of a CLAS Education Plan Policy which was implemented on 12/7/2020 and update 12/31/2022.
 Topics offered through this education plan include: